 Types of Compensation Management

 Employers can make use of different components for compensating their employees.
-These components or types of compensation are discussed below:
+These components or types of compensation are as follows:

 - Financial Compensation